Compiler Directives

 #import Rendering.Drawing.Line;

-This imports the module Window in the directory modules/Rendering.
+This imports the module Window in the directory modules/Rendering and makes its exported members available without qualifying them with the module name.
 The module expression can be more complex, for example sub-directories: #import A.B.C.ModuleName;, which would be in modules/A/B/C. You can also wildcard import modules by using the base path followed by an asterisk: #import Builtin.*;, which would import all modules of all files in the directory modules/Builtin/.

-#import looks in multiple locations for the specified module.
-First, it looks in the local directory from where it is called.
+Both #import and #import_qualified look in multiple locations for the specified module.
+First, they look in the local directory from where they are called.
 If there is a matching module (including all path components), then it will stop there.
 If it does not find a matching module locally, it will look in the global modules folder, which is installed next to the asa executable.
 This allows you to override builtin modules for specific use cases.

 #embed